 The full conference schedule is available online.

 Who should attend?

-This activity is being submitted to the Ohio Nurses Association for approval to award contact hours.
-The Ohio Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
-(OBN-001-91)
+This continuing nursing education activity was approved by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 Location and parking